khadimhussain0/single-vs-dual-neuron-binary-classification/README.md

-# Binary Classification Research: Single vs. Dual Neuron Output Layer
+# Output Layer Configurations for Binary Classification: Sin-gle-Neuron versus Dual-Neuron Approaches

 This research project investigates the impact of using a single neuron versus two neurons in the output layer for binary classification tasks in neural networks.